 DATE OF ISSUANCE: This policy was adopted on March 1, 1993 as the Policy on Professors Emeriti.
-It was most recently revised on September 8, 1998.
+It was revised on September 8, 1998.

 ACCOUNTABLE DEPARTMENT/UNIT: Office of the Provost.
-Questions about policy content should be directed to Mark S. Kamlet, provost, x86684.
+Questions about policy content should be directed to the Office of the Provost, ext.
+8-6684.

 ABSTRACT: An emeritus faculty member, whether employed by the university or not, is granted a number of privileges, services and benefits.

 MISC: See also the Policy to Provide Retirement Options for Tenured Faculty

 A retired faculty member on whom the university has conferred the designation of professor, associate professor, principal research scientist or engineer, senior research scientist or engineer, principal lecturer, or senior lecturer, emeritus or emerita (all referred to herein as emeritus faculty) continues to be a member of the university community, whether employed by the university or not, and is granted by this policy a number of privileges, services and benefits, as enumerated below.

 Tenured faculty should also refer to the university's Policy to Provide Retirement Options for Tenured Faculty.

 The university will make available to faculty and their spouses programs and materials relevant to financial and retirement planning.
 The university will designate a person within Human Resources who will be a readily accessible contact for assistance to prospective retiring faculty members in getting information on health care (including Medicare), Social Security, pension elections and other matters related to retirement.
 Materials available should include a compendium of the provisions of the various benefit plans that pertain to retirement, booklets issued by various government agencies on topics such as Medicare and Social Security, and informational materials prepared by organizations such as the AARP.